 Phosphorous levels are a key water quality concern in Lake Simcoe.
 The Ontario government approved the Lake Simcoe Phosphorus Reduction Strategy in 2010 which established reductions in phosphorous loadings to restore Lake Simcoe's water quality and ecological health.
 All wastewater treatment plants on Lake Simcoe will be required to be upgraded to meet these new requirements.

 The new limit requires the Barrie WwTF to maintain existing loadings of total phosphorous as flows to the Barrie WwTF increase with future development in the Secondary Plan areas and intensification of the built boundary.

 The current WwTF is operating at an average day flow of 50 Mega Litres per day (MLD) and servicing a population of 150,000.
-The new upgraded plant will have a capacity of 96 MLD to service a residential population of 253,000.
-Implementation of the program as described above is required to service this growth and additional growth beyond 2041.
+Implementation of the program as described above is required to service this population with consideration for additional growth beyond 2041.

 Integrated Project Delivery (IPD) has been chosen to be the preferred approach based on its collaborative nature in managing and controlling risk, program schedule, program costs and scope.
 Another key driver for this innovative delivery approach is the need to maintain treatment performance and regulatory compliance throughout construction.
 This means special precautionary measures will be required to enable unit treatment processes to be isolated and taken offline, for the upgrade work to proceed in sequence.